 When he is not busy with his musical endeavors, René spends time in his woodworking shop at home.
 He has been an avid woodworker since he was in high school.

 John has been playing Tuba since his Junior year in High School (1993).
 He graduated Community College with an associate’s degree in business administration in 1996.
-He married his wife in 2000 and has 2 daughters, ages 17 and 8.
+He married his wife in 2000 and has 2 daughters, ages 18 and 10.
 He went back to school in 2021 and graduated from Colorado State University with a Bachelor of Science Degree in Project Management in 2023.
-He has played with the Parker Symphony Orchestra since 2012 and has served as President of the Board since 2014.
-Along with being active in PSO he also directs a Dixieland Band and subs in Castle Rock Orchestra.
-In addition to playing in the Parker Symphony Orchestra, John works in the Title Insurance Industry and has his own small business as an audio engineer with a focus on houses of worship.
+John has played with the Parker Symphony Orchestra since 2012 and also directs a Dixieland Band and subs in Castle Rock Orchestra.
+In addition to playing in the Parker Symphony Orchestra and serving on numerous non-profit boards, John works in the Title Insurance Industry and has his own small business as an audio engineer with a focus on houses of worship.

 Katie is a native to Colorado and began playing violin at the age of 3.
 She graduated in 2012 with a Bachelor of Music Performance Degree from the University of Denver.
 Katie and her husband moved to Los Angeles, California where she earned a Master of Teaching Degree with Credential from Pepperdine University in 2017.